-All serial ports on the Armmite F4 can operate at high speed (up to 1.8M baud) and support the INV, OC and S2 options.
+All serial ports on the Armmite F4 can operate at high speed (up to 1.8M baud) and support the OC and S2 options.
 The DE pin for RS485 is not supported and would need to be driven explicitly by the MMBasic program.
+The INV option is not supported on the ARM chips.